 Only 7% of the Congolese population has a bank account.
 This represents both a lost opportunity for finance providers and a lack of financial inclusion for poor people.
-Mobile money has proved to be highly effective in bridging this gap in other African countries, particularly Kenya.
+Mobile money has proven to be highly effective in bridging this gap in other African countries, particularly Kenya.
 In DRC, mobile money has not taken off as predicted, with only 11% of mobile users having ever used the service.
 Awareness, trust and understanding of mobile money remain low.
 ELAN RDC is working with mobile network operators to address these constraints and help catalyse the growth of mobile money.

 After the training Beatrice noted: “I realised that it was a tool we as women entrepreneurs could use which would add to our business.”